zv/9Problems/README.md

 You can move between active windows with ctrl-shift-j or ctrl-shift-k

+### Disclaimer

-_This tiling window manager is not intended to be used seriously and in reality is a loose collection of hacks_ "you have to deal with the shit in order to be the shit" - Rob Pike
+_This tiling window manager is not intended to be used seriously and in reality is a loose collection of hacks_

+_"you have to deal with the shit in order to be the shit"_ - Rob Pike